How do we assess the risks in our daily lives?

 - busy beach

-- sharing objects without precaution (computers, telephones, pens, microphones, etc.)
+- sharing objects without precaution (computers, telephones, pens, microphones, etc.) and touching one's face

 - all places frequented by more than 500 people: concerts, shows, festivals, stadiums, events, etc.